-Any fruit is a good addition to your breakfast, Giovinazzo says, and cantaloupe is no exception.
-A six-ounce serving (roughly a quarter-melon) contains just 50 calories and a full 100% of your recommended daily intake of both vitamin C and vitamin A, an important nutrient for smooth, younger-looking skin.
+Any fruit is a good addition to your breakfast, says Giovinazzo, and cantaloupe is no exception.
+A six-ounce serving (roughly a quarter of a melon) contains just 50 calories and a full 100% of your recommended daily intake of both vitamin C and vitamin A, an important nutrient for smooth, younger-looking skin.

 Kiwis are slightly tart.
 They're delicious by themselves, but if you prefer a sweeter flavor, try mixing them with strawberries and bananas in a smoothie or fruit salad.

-Whichever OJ you prefer, stick with one small glass a day, Giovinazzo advises.
+Whichever OJ you prefer, stick with one small glass a day, advises Giovinazzo.
 Fruit juice is high in calories and sugar, she says, and shouldn't replace whole fruit in your diet.

-Cranberry juice, which helps limit bacterial growth, is best known for warding off urinary tract infections (UTIs), but its healing powers may not stop there.
-The tart juice appears to promote cardiovascular health, and preliminary research in petri dishes suggests that compounds in cranberries can even increase the effectiveness of certain ovarian cancer drugs.
+Cranberry juice, which may help limit bacterial growth, is best known for warding off urinary tract infections (UTIs.
+But its healing powers may not stop there.
+The tart juice appears to promote cardiovascular health, too.

 As with OJ, though, you're better off sticking with small servings.
 Cranberry juice—not to be confused with cranberry juice cocktail—isn't as sugary as other fruit juices, but its high acidity can sometimes contribute to bladder problems besides UTIs.

-"Cereal can be tricky, because there are so many different kinds out there," Giovinazzo says.
+"Cereal can be tricky, because there are so many different kinds out there," warns Giovinazzo.
 "Something with at least 5 grams of fiber and less than 5 grams of sugar is probably your best bet."

 You'll find this winning combo in many whole-grain or bran cereals (such as shredded wheat), which as an added bonus are often fortified with riboflavin, folic acid, and other essential nutrients.